busman84/mongo/README.md

 - Explain the difference between embedded and referenced documents, and how we use each to model relationships in MongoDB
 - Issue basic CRUD commands to a database from the Mongo Shell

-### Preparation
-- Create an Express app from scratch
-- Use and configure middleware like body-parser to handle form submissions

-## What is MongoDB - Intro (15 mins)

 #### Overview - Mongo & NoSQL Databases

 MongoDB is one of the new breeds of databases known as NoSQL databases.
 NoSQL databases are heavily used in realtime, big data and social media applications and generally called NoSQL because they do things a little differently than traditional SQL databases.
 We'll see what that means in a minute.